 The Indian Ocean is one of the oldest maritime highways in the history of humanity and also an epicentre of global economy in the pre-modern world.
 The aim of the course is to familiarize students with the non-Western antecedents of modern global history.
 (Field d).
 Precludes additional credit for HIST 3716 (no longer offered).

-HIST 2401 [0.5 credit] History of the United States to 1865
+History of the United States to 1865

 A survey of United States politics and society from the American Revolution to the Civil War.
 (Field c).
 Precludes additional credit for HIST 2400 (no longer offered).